-If you’re looking for true wireless earbuds under $100 with a great balanced sound, the Cambridge Audio buds should be among your top choices.
+If you’re looking for true wireless earbuds under $100 with a great balanced sound, the Cambridge Audio buds are among the top options.

 But while they sound great, they lack in other areas.
 To find out what, read the Cambridge Audio Melomania 1 review to the end.